hansarneh/log-scanner/README.md

 - **Expo Team** for the excellent development platform
 - **Supabase** for the powerful backend services
-- **Zebra Technologies** for the MC2200 device
 - **React Native Community** for the mobile framework

----

-**Note**: This app is designed specifically for trade fair use with Zebra MC2200 devices.
-Ensure proper testing on target hardware before production deployment.